albertogg/albertogg.github.com/_posts/2012-02-10-jekyll-github-pages-blog-tutorial.markdown

 ## So, How I did this jekyll site?

 This site is runing on [Github Pages][github] and is using [Jekyll][jekyll] for the layouts and blog posts.
-In this post I will guide you through the steps for you to start your on site using jekyll.
+In this post I will guide you through the steps for you to build your own site using jekyll.

 ### Let's start from the beginning what's Jekyll?